kkholst/targeted/CONTRIBUTING.md

 read the relevant section before making your contribution.
 It will make it a lot easier for us maintainers and smooth out the experience for all involved.

+**Suggestions or bug reports** can be posted here: https://github.com/kkholst/targeted/issues.
+For bug reports please include a small reproducible example which clearly demonstrates the bug.

 ## Table of Contents

 - [Branches and branch prefixes](#branches-and-branch-prefixes)